nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `mark [INDEX]...`

 > * Marks the task at ALL the specified `INDEX` as completed.
-    The index refers to the index number shown in the most recent task listing.<br>
+> * The index refers to the index number shown in the most recent task listing.
-    The index **must be a positive integer** 1, 2, ...
+> * The index **must be a positive integer** 1, 2, ...

 Examples: